-- 70. The Establishment Services include: - the acquisition of appropriate seeds and seedlings; - carrying out weed control, surveying and ground preparation for each Sandalwood Lot; - planting sandalwood seedlings on each Sandalwood Lot at a rate which, at the end of the third year after the Commencement Date, would reasonably be expected to provide an average survival rate of 433 Trees per hectare; - planting host Trees on the Sandalwood Lot; - irrigation, cultivation, tending, culling, pruning, fertilising, and spraying, as required in support of planting; and - use all reasonable measures to keep the Sandalwood Lot, free of infestation from rabbits and other vermin. - 71.
-The Ongoing Services include: - the irrigation, cultivation, tending, culling, pruning, fertilising, replanting, spraying, maintenance and otherwise caring for the Trees as and when required; - planting on the relevant Sandalwood Lot such other Trees as may considered to be necessary to enable or encourage the growth of the sandalwood seedlings; - replanting the relevant parts of the Plantation with sufficient seedlings or Trees if the Responsible Entity deems it necessary, with the replanting costs to be paid by the Responsible Entity; - the use of all reasonable measures to keep the Sandalwood Lot free of infestation from rabbits and other vermin; - furnishing the Grower with reports as and when required; - carrying out, or arranging to be carried out, the Harvest and Processing of the Trees in a manner which maximises the return for the relevant Grower; and - arranging for the sale of the Forest Produce.
+- 70. The Establishment Services include: - the acquisition of appropriate Seeds and seedlings; - carrying out weed control, surveying and ground preparation for each Sandalwood Lot; - planting Sandalwood seedlings on each Sandalwood Lot at a rate which, at the end of the third year after the Commencement Date, would reasonably be expected to provide an average survival rate of 420 Trees per hectare; - planting short term host Trees on the Sandalwood Lot; - irrigation, cultivation, tending, culling, pruning, fertilising, and spraying, as required in support of planting; and - the use of all reasonable measures to keep the Sandalwood Lot free of infestation from rabbits and other vermin. - 71.
+The Ongoing Services include: - the irrigation, cultivation, tending, culling, pruning, fertilising, replanting, spraying, maintenance and otherwise caring for the Trees as and when required; - planting on the relevant Sandalwood Lot such other Trees as may be considered necessary to enable or encourage the growth of the Sandalwood seedlings; - replanting the relevant parts of the Plantation with sufficient seedlings or Trees if the Responsible Entity deems it necessary, with the replanting costs to be paid by the Responsible Entity; - the use of all reasonable measures to keep the Sandalwood Lot free of infestation from rabbits and other vermin; - maintaining in good repair and condition adequate fire-breaks in and about the Leased Area; - maintaining the Leased Area according to good silvicultural and forestry practices; - furnishing the Grower with reports as and when required; - carrying out, or arranging to be carried out, the Harvest and Processing of the Trees in a manner which maximises the return for the relevant Grower; and - arranging for the sale of the Forest Produce.